The Insurance and Reinsurance Law Review: India

 x Proposed changes to the regulatory system

-The IRDAI has also issued the following exposure drafts, which may be notified once feedback is received from stakeholders:
+The IRDAI has issued the following exposure drafts, which may be considered further and notified following feedback from stakeholders:

-- Exposure Draft of Insurance Regulatory and Development Authority of India (Conflict of Interest) Guidelines of 25 March 2019;
+- Exposure Draft on Insurance Regulatory and Development Authority of India (Insurance Information on Bureau of India) Regulations of 8 September 2021;

-- Draft Insurance Regulatory and Development Authority of India (Public Disclosures for insurers transacting other than Life Insurance Business) Guidelines of 25 March 2019;
+- Exposure Draft on Insurance Regulatory and Development Authority of India (General Insurance Products) Regulations 2021 of 5 April 2021;

 xi Other notable regulated aspects of the industry (e.g., ownership, mergers, capital requirements)

-Over the past year, owing to the covid-19 pandemic, the volume of mergers and acquisition activity in the insurance sector, as well as listing of insurance companies in India, has seen a dip.
-However, press reports indicate that the Indian government is looking to privatise one public sector insurance company and also to issue the initial public offering for Life Insurance Corporation of India.
-Furthermore, with the Indian economy slowly reviving, it is anticipated that the foreign investment limit for insurers being relaxed from 49 per cent to 74 per cent and 100 per cent foreign investment being permitted for insurance intermediaries will result in a surge in foreign direct investments in the insurance sector.
+Over the past two years, because of the covid-19 pandemic, the volume of mergers and acquisition activity in the insurance sector, as well as listing of insurance companies in India, has seen a dip.
+However, press reports indicate that the Indian government is looking to privatise one public sector insurance company and also to issue an initial public offering for the Life Insurance Corporation of India.
+Furthermore, with the Indian economy slowly reviving, and the foreign investment limit for insurers being relaxed from 49 per cent to 74 per cent and 100 per cent foreign investment being permitted for insurance intermediaries, it is anticipated that this will result in a surge in foreign direct investments in the insurance sector.

 Insurance and reinsurance law